-In our latest study, we utilized a Freedom of Information Act request to investigate the areas of the U.S. that suffer from the highest levels of lost, missing, damaged, and delayed mail.
-Analyzing the figures by Zip Code, Area, and State, we have been able to pinpoint the areas of the U.S. that experience the highest rate of mail loss since 2022.
+In our latest study, we utilized a Freedom of Information Act request to investigate the areas of the U.S. that suffer from the highest levels of lost, missing, damaged, delayed and potentially stolen mail.

 Our analysis of USPIS and USPS data revealed that since 2022, 542,807 pieces of mail have been reported as lost or missing, at an average rate of 15,078 pieces per month.
 Specifically, 150,254 instances of lost or missing mail occurred after delivery, corresponding to approximately 4,174 cases per month.